AltropInc/alt/doc/script/TypeTime.md

 </pre>

 * **`func start(tz: string=null): time`** --
-    returns the strting time (midnight) of the day. `tz` gives the time zone identifier used to determine the date boundary.
+    returns the starting time (midnight) of the day. `tz` gives the time zone identifier used to determine the date boundary.
 If the time zone is not given, the default time zone used in the system or set by the application is assumed. <br><pre>
 d := date::20230707;
 println([:t"%Lx"], d, " in local (US Central) started at ", [:t"%Lc%Z"], d.start());
 println([:t"%Lx"], d, " in Tokyo started at ", [:t"%Lc%Z"], d.start("Asia/Tokyo"));